Trainers

 Emma Lavelle

-Emma Lavelle has been training horses for over 20 years, but it is since moving to her current setup in Wiltshire that her career has taken off, and in the 2021-22 season she equalled her previous best total of 42 winners.
-Emma trains one of the most talented hurdlers in the country, the evergreen Stayers’ Hurdle and Long Walk Hurdle winner Paisley Park, and also the Ladbroke Trophy winner, De Rasher Counter.
+Emma Lavelle has been training horses for over 20 years, but it is since moving to her current setup, Bonita Racing Stables in Wiltshire, that her career has really taken off, and in the 2021-22 season she equalled her previous best total of 42 winners.
+Emma trains one of the most talented hurdlers in the country, the evergreen Stayers’ Hurdle and Long Walk Hurdle winner Paisley Park, also the Ladbroke Trophy winner, De Rasher Counter.
 Emma has also enjoyed notable success in the past with Shotgun Paddy, Self Defense and Crack Away Jack.
+Emma has achieved many successes for Owners Group with the likes of Manorbank, Gold Link, Wouldubewell, and most recently, Kit's Coty.

 • James Fanshawe